hsalokor/naksu/README.md

 # naksu

+NOTE: This repo works as development workbench for non-existing releases.

 `naksu` is collection of helper scripts for MEB stickless Abitti/matriculation exam servers.
 In real life Naksu is Onerva's (the [Abitti model teacher](https://www.abitti.fi/fi/tutustu/)) cat.